Chris-airobot/placement_quality/log/log.md

 /reset_scene   | restore the simulation        | None | Success/failure once execution completes
 /spawn_object   | Dynamically add objects for grasp testing        | None | Success/failure once execution completes
 /save_data   | Store experiment outcomes        | None | Success/failure once execution completes

+## Jan 8 2025
+New updates,
+- I need to first set up the camera
+- use the c++ libary of moveit deep grasps

+## Jan 9 2025
+- Camera should be ready soon, due to the problem of point cloud, one way is starting the simulation in a standalone style